 Whether you are a parent advocating for a child in foster care now or an adult looking back on childhood trauma, you have rights:

-• You may seek criminal prosecution of the abuser, and you may bring a civil lawsuit for compensation, covering medical care, therapy, lost educational opportunity, loss of earnings, and emotional trauma.
+- You may seek criminal prosecution of the abuser, and you may bring a civil lawsuit for compensation, covering medical expenses, therapy costs, lost educational opportunity, loss of earnings, and emotional trauma.
+A foster care abuse lawyer in New York will fight to secure the maximum compensation available under the law for these damages.

-• You have the right to work with skilled legal representation.
-Many firms, including ours, offer free consultations and work on a contingency fee basis, so you pay only if we win.
+- You have the right to work with skilled legal representation.
+Many firms, including ours, offer a free consultation and a free case evaluation, and work on a contingency fee basis, so you pay only if we win.
+A lawyer can also represent children in legal actions to protect their rights and interests.

 Statutes of Limitations to Know in New York

-• Under the Child Victims Act (CVA), New York designed a permanent extension of the civil deadline for childhood sexual abuse to the survivor’s 55th birthday—providing long‑term access to justice.
+- Under the Child Victims Act (CVA), New York law established a permanent extension of the civil deadline for childhood sexual abuse to the survivor’s 55th birthday—providing long-term access to justice under york law statutes.

-• For adult sexual assault felonies, New York now offers a 20‑year statute of limitations for civil actions—another lifeline for survivors.
+- For adult sexual assault felonies, New York now offers a 20 year statute of limitations for civil actions in civil court—another lifeline for survivors.

 How the File Abuse Lawsuit Team Can Help You Move Forward

 We know the legal process for seeking justice from those responsible for foster care sexual abuse is complicated.
-At File Abuse Lawsuit, we combine compassionate advocacy with deep experience in foster care sexual abuse litigation.
+At File Abuse Lawsuit, we combine compassionate advocacy with deep experience in foster care sexual abuse litigation, providing a supportive environment for survivors and ensuring every client’s right to a safe environment is prioritized.

 Our Survivor-Centered Approach